| |

 A McJesus Sculpture Has Provoked Violent Protests in Israel.
 The gallery is now fending off government censorship as well as the artist's own request to remove the work in solidarity with a pro-Palestinian boycott of Israel.
 Jani Leinonen's McJesus

-mobilized to prevent them from entering the museum and removing the work by force.
-Three policemen were injured by protesters throwing stones, while officers Officers, meanwhile, used tear gas and stun grenades to clear the crowd, according to the
+prevent them from entering the museum and removing the work by force.
+Three policemen were injured by protesters throwing stones, while officers Officers, meanwhile, used tear gas and stun grenades to clear the crowd, according to the Independent .

-Independent .
 The demonstration followed a letter on Thursday from Israeli culture minister Miri Regev calling for the work to be removed and threatening to revoke the museum's government funding.
-McJesus was installed in September as part
+McJesus was installed in September as part of the exhibition

 |